 - Following shortlisting at school and faculty level, short listed candidates will be invited to submit a full application.
 The deadline for full applications to be submitted to email@example.com will be 18 December 2018.

 - Candidates will be notified in early March 2019 regarding invitations to attend an interview, likely to be mid-March 2019.

-Candidates must discuss their research proposal with the named contact in the school/department that would host their fellowship, should their application be successful.
+As detailed above, candidates must discuss their research proposal with the named contact in the school/department that would host their fellowship, should their application be successful.
 You must register an interest via the online form (links provided in contacts below) and when submitting your CV/research proposal please use the following structure:

 - For CV: Name – NRF/AMF CV submission.

 - For Research Proposal: Name – NRF/AMF Research Proposal

 If you are applying for both schemes, please ensure that you indicate this on the online form, and save your files as NRF_AMF CV/Research proposal.

 The Faculty of Engineering encourages applications from excellent early career researchers to all of its’ 24 research groups.
 Candidates are asked to check the information provided online about the focus of these groups to identify which they think would be the best fit to host their fellowship.

 In addition, the Faculty of Engineering is prioritising applications to the following research areas: